ZluskeN/zsn_visselpipa/README.md

 Add the repository or organization to Jenkins as a pipeline job and it should pick it up automatically.

 It requires a node with the label "mikero" and pboproject must be available in PATH

+To enable signing of PBOs, make sure a credential secret file ZLUSKEN_PRIVATE_KEY and ZLUSKEN_PUBLIC_KEY is available.